10 Beautiful Mountains In Japan (with Hiking Information)

 Nearest Town to Mount Tsurugi

-Either way, the two sides of the Northern Japan Alps are connected with Tateyama Kurobe Alpine Route.
-It is a route that offers easy and scenic passage across the Northern Japan Alps from Toyama to Nagano Prefecture and vice versa.
-Visiting the two sides of the mountain range would rather be enjoyable than exhausting using this route.
+This is a route that offers a scenic passage across the mountains from Toyama to Nagano Prefecture and vice versa.
+Visiting both sides of the mountain range would be more enjoyable than exhausting with this route.

 How hard is it to hike Mount Tsurugi?